wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 --- abstract

-Some DNS recursive resolver operators want to prevent snooping by third parties of requests sent to DNS root servers.
-Some DNS recursive resolvers have longer-than-desired round-trip times to the closest DNS root server; those resolvers may have difficulty getting responses from the root servers, such as during a network attack.
+Many DNS recursive resolver operators wish to prevent snooping by third parties of requests sent to DNS root servers.
+In addition, some DNS recursive resolvers have longer-than-desired round-trip times to the closest DNS root server; those resolvers may have difficulty getting responses from the root servers, such as during a network attack.
 Resolvers can solve both of these issues by serving or pre-caching a copy of the full root zone on the same server or within the resolver software.

-This document shows how to fetch and maintain such a copy of the root zone, how to detect if it becomes stale, and mechanisms for handling error states.
-Implementing this specification will not cause problems for other users of the DNS service.
+This document shows how to fetch, cache and maintain such a copy of the root zone, how to detect if it becomes stale, and mechanisms for handling error states.
+This specification is designed to increase the resiliency, privacy and efficiency of DNS resolver services.

 This document obsoletes RFC 8806.